vuetifyjs/vuetify/packages/docs/src/pages/en/directives/ripple.md

 #### Ripple in components

 Some components provide the `ripple` prop that allows you to control the ripple effect.
-You can turn it off or customize the behaviour by using `class` or `center` options.
+You can turn it off or customize the behavior by using `class` or `center` options.

 <example file="v-ripple/misc-ripple-in-components" />